Are you one of the 48% of Australians that wake up with heel pain once a week?

 Plantar heel pain (often caused by plantar fasciitis) is a common condition causing severe pain under the heel bone.
-Pain in the heel or in the arch often indicates inflammation of the long band of tissue under the foot (the plantar fascia).
+Pain in the heel or in the arch often indicates inflammation of the long band of tissue under the foot called the plantar fascia.

-As with most conditions, early diagnosis and treatment can prevent the injury progressing from an acute to the chronic stage at which point pain relief, walking, and normal everyday activities become much more difficult.
+As with most conditions, early diagnosis and treatment can prevent the injury progressing from a minor to a major problem with more extensive damage, at which point pain relief, walking, and normal everyday activities become much more difficult – and your recovery time becomes longer too.

 You trust your dentist with your teeth and you can trust My FootDr’s team of highly-qualified podiatrists to care for your feet.
-Our podiatrists always provide that extra level of care and attention when delivering the best in foot care solutions for heel, arch, and foot pain caused by plantar fasciitis.
-See your local podiatrist for an early diagnosis, and to get treatment underway.
+Our podiatrists always provide that extra level of care and attention when delivering the best in foot care solutions for heel, arch, and foot pain – whether it is caused by plantar fasciitis or something else.
+See your local My FootDr podiatrist for an early diagnosis, and to get treatment underway.

-2. Take steps to minimise pain and rest
+2. Take steps to minimise pain, and rest up

-As a short-term treatment option, tapping and strapping can provide initial relief with severe heel pain.
-Your podiatrist can assist with strapping techniques for the best outcome.
+To help relieve symptoms in the short-term, strapping your feet can often provide some initial (and much needed!) relief with severe heel pain.
+Your podiatrist can assist with strapping techniques for the best outcome, and teach you how to re-apply the strapping tape at home.

 If you need additional short-term relief, ask your podiatrist about our shockwave treatment.